oneeve8/kobble-data/content/feamber.md

 Does it necessarily *have* to make logical sense?

 When you have a dream, does it make sense?
 I have had a lot of nonsensical dreams.
 While I am in the dream, everything seems to make perfect sense.
 When I wake up, it no longer does make sense.
+Dreams are full of symbolism and metaphor.

 Maybe we are in a dream.